 Peas and Beans

-Over 2,000 acres of Southern peas are grown commercially, in Mississippi. annually.
+In Mississippi, over 2,000 acres of Southern peas are grown commercially every year.
 Butter or lima beans are grown on about 1,200 acres and 400 acres of green beans are produced.
 English peas grow on less than 50 acres.
 Most of these are hand harvested and sold within the state.
 In 1993, over 15,000 acres of peas and beans were grown, primarily mechanically harvested for the processing market.

 Frequently Asked Questions